kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 ## Slide 4 - "Suite 1st" Solution - Connected Care
 {Suite 1st for connected care}
 Doctors, nurses, specialized consultants won't need to be brought up to speed by the patient.
-Everything is stored in a database that follows a computer sciency term called a "single source of truth"t
+Everything is stored in a database that follows a computer sciency term called a "single source of truth"
-This means that the GP's and Hospitals work togthor, building up the patients data.
+This means that the GP's and Hospitals work togthor, building up the patients history and data.

 ## Slide 5 - "AI 1st" Solution - Reduce Overload Increase Speed
 {AI for schechuling}